LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 Limits: LinkedIn imposes weekly connection request limits based on account age and activity history.
 New accounts: ~100/week.
 Established accounts with good history: 200–300/week.
 Accounts flagged for aggressive connecting: 20–50/week.

-Cost: Free (included in basic LinkedIn account)
+Cost: Free (included in basic LinkedIn account).

-LinkedIn InMail (Sales Navigator Required)
+LinkedIn InMail (Sales Navigator required)

 How it works: Direct message to any LinkedIn member without connecting first.
-Messages appear in their LinkedIn inbox with "InMail" label, signaling it's a Sales Navigator message.
+Messages appear in their LinkedIn inbox with an “InMail” label, signaling it’s a Sales Navigator message.

 Credits: Sales Navigator Core includes 20 InMail credits/month (unused credits don’t roll over).
 Sales Navigator Advanced includes 50/month.
 Extra credits can be purchased at $10–$15 each.

-Credit refund: If recipient responds within 90 days, your credit is refunded and you can reuse it.
+Credit refund: If the recipient responds within 90 days, your credit is refunded and you can reuse it.

-Cost: $99.99-$149.99/month subscription, plus potential additional credit purchases
+Cost: $99.99–$149.99/month subscription, plus potential additional credit purchases.

-| Method | Acceptance/Read Rate | Response Rate | Positive Response Rate |
+| Method | Acceptance / Read Rate | Response Rate | Positive Response Rate |

 |---|---|---|---|